-Systematically review and evaluate school transportation capacity with the goal of creating as much space between riders as possible, recognizing that it is not always feasible to have 6 feet of social distancing.
+- Limit the number of people on transportation vehicles to 50% maximum occupancy. - Create as much space between riders as possible, recognizing that it is not always feasible to maintain 6 feet of social distancing.
+Household members may be seated in rows together.
 Consider reducing capacity or adding routes to allow for more physical space between riders.
-Keep families in the same seat, if possible.
-Students load bus from back to front.